 Special accommodations are not always needed for students who have "other" disabilities.
 Students should meet with a DSS Counselor to discuss their specific situation.
 Following are various accommodations that might be appropriate:

-Due to legal responsibilities, Contra Costa Community College District policy requires that a member of Police Services be summoned in case a person on campus has a seizure with convulsions.
+Note: Due to legal responsibilities, Contra Costa Community College District policy requires that a member of Police Services be summoned in case a person on campus has a seizure with convulsions.
 Therefore, students with seizure disorders are requested to identify themselves to campus police services for their own safety.